seamanc2016/ReelGood/README.md

 # ReelGood

 ReelGood is a web application for movie enthusiasts that provides users with the ability to browse info on the latest movies, manage a favorites list and find a nearby theater to visit in order to see what’s now playing.
+It can be viewed on Heroku [here](https://reelgood.herokuapp.com/).

 ![reelgood-usage](./frontend/src/images/reelgood-usage.gif)